 Here are the resources I found most useful for learning Brazilian Portuguese.
-Note that these are just the Portuguese language resources that worked for me personally; it’s not meant to be an exhaustive list!
+Note that these are just the Portuguese language resources that worked for me personally.
+As always, experiment to see which ones work best for you.

-I began Portuguese after studying Spanish for many years and reaching a C1 level of fluency.
-Tackling Portuguese after Spanish has both advantages and disadvantages.
+I began Portuguese after studying Spanish for years and reaching a C1 level of fluency.
+Studying Portuguese after Spanish has both advantages and disadvantages.

-Obviously, the languages share many similarities that will give you an advantage in learning Portuguese.
-There are useful rules of thumb to help you guess what the Portuguese version of a Spanish word might be; for example, words that begin with an h in Spanish generally start with an f in Portuguese.
+Obviously, the languages share many similarities that give you an advantage in learning Portuguese.
+There are useful rules of thumb to help you guess what the Portuguese version of a Spanish word might be.
+For example, words that begin with an h in Spanish generally start with an f in Portuguese.

 Interestingly, I found that studying Portuguese actually reinforced my Spanish.
 In many ways it was like a constant review of Spanish grammar and vocabulary.

 Portuguese pronunciation is far more complex, with many sounds that don’t exist in Spanish, like nasal vowels.
-Note that it’s critical to pronounce these letters correctly, or you could find yourself ordering pau (penis) at the bakery instead of pão (bread)!
+And it’s critical to pronounce these letters correctly, or you could find yourself ordering pau (penis) at the bakery instead of pão (bread)!

 False cognates — words that exist in both languages but with different meanings — can be tricky.
-For example, in Spanish apellido means last name and sobrenombre means nickname, while in Portuguese apelido is nickname and sobrenome is last name!
+For example, in Spanish apellido means last name and sobrenombre means nickname.
+Confusingly, in Brazilian Portuguese it’s the reverse — apelido is nickname and sobrenome is last name!